Fritz Feld: Early life and career

-Born in Berlin, Germany, Feld began his acting career in Germany in 1917, making his screen debut in Der Golem und die Tänzerin (The Golem and the Dancing Girl).
-Feld filmed the sound sequences of the Cecil B. DeMille film The Godless Girl (1929), released by Pathé, without DeMille's supervision since DeMille had already broken his contract with Pathé, and signed with Metro-Goldwyn-Mayer.
+Born to a Jewish family in Berlin, Germany, Feld began his acting career in Germany in 1917, making his screen debut in Der Golem und die Tänzerin (The Golem and the Dancing Girl).
+His early career in the United States included touring with Morris Gest's production of The Miracle in the mid-1920s.
+Feld filmed the sound sequences of the Cecil B. DeMille film The Godless Girl (1929), released by Pathé, without DeMille's supervision, since DeMille had already broken his contract with Pathé, and signed with Metro-Goldwyn-Mayer.

 He developed a characterization that came to define him.
 His trademark was to slap his mouth with the palm of his hand to create a "pop!" sound that indicated both his superiority and his annoyance.
 The first use of the "pop" sound was in If You Knew Susie (1948).

-Feld often played the part of a maître d', but also a variety of aristocrats and eccentrics.
-In the 1938 screwball comedy Bringing Up Baby he played the role of Dr. Lehman.
-In 1939 he appeared with the Marx Brothers in At The Circus in the small role of French orchestra conductor Jardinet.
+Feld often played the part of a maître d'hôtel, but also a variety of aristocrats and eccentrics.
+In the 1938 screwball comedy Bringing Up Baby, he played the role of Dr. Lehman.
+In 1939, he appeared with the Marx Brothers in At The Circus in the small role of French orchestra conductor Jardinet.
+He appeared in nine films with Jerry Lewis between 1954 and 1970, in addition to working with Lewis and Dean Martin on their television program, The Colgate Comedy Hour.

 In his later years, Feld appeared in several Walt Disney films and also played an uncharacteristically dramatic role in Barfly.
 He also portrayed one of the Harmonia Gardens waiters in the movie Hello Dolly!
 (1969).
-In addition to films, he acted in numerous television series in guest roles, including the recurring role of Zumdish, the manager of the intergalactic Celestial Department Store on Lost In Space, in two Season 2 episodes, "The Android Machine" and "The Toymaker".
-Zumdish returned in the Season 3 episode "Two Weeks In Space".
-In one 1967 episode of The Man from U.N.C.L.E., "The Napoleon's Tomb Affair", Feld played a banker, a beatnik, a diplomat and a waiter.
+In addition to films, he acted in numerous television series in guest roles, including the recurring role of Zumdish, the manager of the intergalactic Celestial Department Store on Lost In Space, in two season-two episodes, "The Android Machine" and "The Toymaker".
+Zumdish returned in the season-three episode "Two Weeks In Space".
+In one 1967 episode of The Man from U.N.C.L.E., "The Napoleon's Tomb Affair", Feld played a banker, a beatnik, a diplomat, and a waiter.

 Feld made his final film appearance in 1989.